zimrh/advend-of-code-2022/README.md

 So been struggling with an issue on this coding challenge where I appeared to be 2 out (getting `422` instead of the expected `420`)

-Thank you to my brother for running my question so I knew what I was out by.
+Thank you to my brother for running my question so I knew what the expected answer was and how far I was out by.

 Finally worked it out, so I was setting my code to give the end `E` a value of `(byte)'a' - 1` and the start `S` a value of `(byte)'z' + 1`